Generalized gamma approximation with rates for urns, walks and trees: Proof of urn Theorem 1.2

-Below let~$P_{i,j}(n)$ be the distribution of the number of white balls in the classical P\'olya urn started with~$i$ black balls and~$j$ white balls after~$n$ draws.
-Recall that in the classical P\'olya urn balls are drawn and returned to the urn along with an additional ball of the same color.
-For an integer valued random variable~$N\geq 0$, we use the notation~$P_{i,j}(N)$ to denote a mixture of distributions so that writing~$X\sim P_{i,j}(N)$ means that~$\law(X|N=n)=P_{i,j}(n)$ for all~$n$.
+Below let ${\mathcal{P}}_n(b,w)$ be the distribution of the number of white balls in the classical P\'olya urn started with $b$ black balls and $w$ white balls after $n$ draws.
+Recall that in the classical P\'olya urn balls are drawn and returned to the urn along with an additional ball of the same color [the notation is to suggest ${\mathcal{P}}^\infty_n(b,w)={\mathcal {P}}_n(b,w)$].